Bangladesh–China relations: Covid-19 pandemic

 In August 2020, Bangladesh approved the final stage testing of the Chinese pharmaceutical firm Sinovac Biotech Ltd's COVID-19 vaccine.

 On 4 October 2020, it was reported that Sinovac had sought Bangladesh's co-financing of the trials.

 However, on 13 October 2020, the trials were reported to be uncertain after Bangladesh refused to co-fund the vaccine, saying that at the time of seeking approval, Sinovac had said they would run the trials on their own funds and had also promised to provide 100,000 free doses.

 Diaspora

 There is a sizeable Chinese diaspora in the Bangladeshi capital, Dhaka; first arriving in the 1940s and a smaller population in Chittagong.
 Their presence is seen as a result of the First World War.
 Many tend to work as shoemakers or are involved in the opium trade, while others have opened up many Chinese restaurants across the country with its own Bangladeshi twist.
 Many popular beauty parlours are also run by Chinese Bangladeshis.
 Areas densely populated with Chinese people in Dhaka include Imamganj and Mitford.

+Public opinion

+A survey published in 2026 by the Pew Research Center found that 56% of Bangladeshis had a favorable view of China, while 33% had an unfavorable view.